shameemreza/happyaccess/readme.txt

 = Can I revoke access early? =

 Yes!
 You can revoke any active token from the Active Tokens page at any time.
+You can also use "Logout All Temp Sessions" to force logout without revoking the code.

+= Can I restrict access to specific IPs? =

+Yes!
+When generating an access code, you can optionally specify an IP allowlist.
+Only connections from those IP addresses will be able to use the code.

 = Is this GDPR compliant? =

-Yes, but you must disclose in your Terms & Conditions that you grant admin access to third parties for support purposes.
+Yes, but you must disclose in your Privacy Policy or Terms & Conditions that you grant admin access to third parties for support purposes.
+The plugin includes a consent checkbox to remind you of this requirement.

 = What roles can I grant? =